shawntabrizi/shawntabrizi.github.io/src/content/blog/2019-08-28-substrate-feeless-token-factory.md

 - Build a decentralized token exchange module which supports tokens generated from the factory.

 Do you have good ideas?
 Open an issue on the [Substrate Feeless Token Factory](https://github.com/shawntabrizi/substrate-feeless-token-factory/) repository!

-As always, if you enjoy this content and want to support me in continuing to write new posts, check out my [donations page](/donate/).